-For the next five weeks we will look at the basic structure of the principle of pleasure.
+Over the next weeks we will look at various aspects of the principle of pleasure.
 This week will consider its general meaning, and broad implications.
-We’ll also consider some observations about, and illustrations of, the principle of acceptance in general.
+We’ll also consider some observations about, and illustrations of, the principle of pleasure in general.
 At our next meeting we will discuss our observations, thoughts and questions about it.

 Here is an unusual tale that may help to illustrate this Principle: